lewapek/observability-demo-apps/README.md

 ## Running

 The most straightforward way to run locally is through docker-compose.
 You don't need to bother with build tool (sbt in this case).
-Go to the run-local directory first
+Go to the run-local directory first - there's everything you need to run this.

 ```
 cd run-local
 ```